PrestaShop/prestashop.github.io/news/_posts/2015-08-27-starter-theme-kickoff.markdown

 Want your columns to look like real columns ?
 Then it's your job to add the necessary classes and/or markup.
 If you think your customers have recent browsers you may just use flexbox and be done with it - we're not imposing anything, so no bootstrap.

+### Ongoing Reflection About Hooks

+We're keeping the existing hooks and we're probably going to add a few.

+In the future we'd also like to implement a system of widgets that you could add to any zone of your theme, thus generalizing a little bit what hooks are capable of.

+We don't know the details yet, but if you have ideas how we can make hooks better let us know!

 ## How Are We Going to Do It?
 Want to get involved?

 We believe that starting from scratch will give the best results to achieve the cleanest possible theme structure.